Steady Contiguous Vortex-Patch Dipole Solutions of the 2D Incompressible Euler Equation: Existence of a fixed point

 \section{Existence of a fixed point}

 We will use the Schauder fixed-point theorem to prove the existence of a nontrivial fixed point of $\mtx{R}$.
 Ideally, we should construct a suitable invariant set of $\mtx{R}$ that is convex, closed, and compact in the $L^\infty$-topology of the underlying Banach space $\mathbb{V}$.
 Then, the existence of a fixed point should follow by the Schauder fixed-point theorem.
-However, this is not how we approach this problem, as we find it difficult to construct such an invariant set.
+However, this is not how we approach this problem, as we find it difficult to construct such an invariant set due to the non-local nature of $\mtx{R}$.
 Instead, we choose to work with a continuous-time dynamical system induced by $\mtx{R}$,

 whose equilibria are fixed points of $\mtx{R}$.
 Firstly, we still construct a suitable function set $\mathbb{D}\subset \mathbb{V}$ that is convex, closed, and compact in the $L^\infty$-topology, based on some crucial estimates of $\mtx{R}$.
 Secondly, we show that the solution $f(x,t)$ of \eqref{eqt:dynamic_preview} stays in $\mathbb{D}$ for all $t\geq0$ if the initial state $f(x,0)$ lies in $\mathbb{D}$, which relies on the well constrained behavior of $\mtx{R}$ on $\mathbb{D}$.
 In particular, we construct an upper barrier and a lower barrier for $f(x,t)$ that are preserved by \eqref{eqt:dynamic_preview}.
+In view of \eqref{eqt:implicit_relation}, the choices of these barrier functions are motivated by derivative estimates for $F$ near the end points.
 Finally, we use the Schauder fixed-point theorem to show that \eqref{eqt:dynamic_preview} admits time-periodic solutions for any positive period, and we obtain a steady state of \eqref{eqt:dynamic_preview} (and thus a fixed point of $\mtx{R}$ in $\mathbb{D}$) by taking the period to zero.
 We remark that, since $f\equiv 0$ is a trivial fixed point of $\mtx{R}$, it is important to make $\mathbb{D}$ well separated from $f\equiv 0$ by construction.